cmsc240-s24/project-joseph-nikoloz/DESIGN.md

 # Project Design Document

 ## Introduction
-The API will allow the user to visit bars, talk with the bartenders, enjoy different refreshments, and travel to new locations for new types of bars and consumables.
+The barAPI will allow the user to visit bars, talk with the bartenders, and enjoy different refreshments(version 2.0:travel to new locations for new types of bars and consumables).

 ## Background/Context
 This API is for fun, and can also allow the user to learn about various drinks and foods.

 ## Stakeholders
 Anyone interested in choose-your-adventure- type of games will enjoy this experience.
 I think the biggest attraction to this API would be the conversational easter-eggs hidden around the game.
+The easter eggs are spread around via bartender responses.

 ## Functional Requirements
+...

 ## Use Case Description
-As a player, I'd like to visit a bar and have a chat with the bartender.
-I'd like to try and learn about all of the drinks offered around the world of THIS_API_NAME.
+...

-## List Of Resources
+## List Of consumables
+Consumable: A general overarching class encasing all sorts of consumables.
+Drink, Food, (Potion): A subclass inheriting from consumable, varying in methods and syntax.
+...

 ## List of End Points
+...

 ## UML Diagrams
+...